Travel Diaries: How A Matchmaker Explores The World

 Podcast, audiobook, or playlist?
 Playlist.
 I’m still in awe of airplanes and the fact that a huge piece of metal can transport us to somewhere completely different, so I like getting lost in that wonder to the perfect songs.

-What’s your favorite airplane movie?
+What’s your favourite airplane movie?
 The last one I remember watching is Girls Trip, which was hilarious.

 What’s at the top of your bucket list?
 Spend a few months traveling to the top-rated restaurants in the world.